Diffusion Maps for Embedded Manifolds with Boundary with Applications to PDEs: Abstract

 \section{Abstract}

-Given only a collection of points sampled from a Riemannian manifold embedded in a Euclidean space, in this paper we propose a new method to solve elliptic {and parabolic} partial differential equations (PDEs) supplemented with boundary conditions.
-Notice that the construction of triangulations on unknown manifolds can be both difficult and expensive, both in terms of computational and data requirements, our goal is to solve these problems without such constructions.
+Given only a finite collection of points sampled from a Riemannian manifold embedded in a Euclidean space, in this paper we propose a new method to numerically solve elliptic {and parabolic} partial differential equations (PDEs) supplemented with boundary conditions.
+Since the construction of triangulations on unknown manifolds can be both difficult and expensive, both in terms of computational and data requirements, our goal is to solve these problems without a triangluation.
 Instead, we rely only on using the sample points to define quadrature formulas on the unknown manifold.
 Our main tool is the diffusion maps algorithm.
-We re-analyze this well-known method in a weak (variational) sense.
-The latter reduces the smoothness requirements on the underlying functions which is crucial to approximating weak solutions to PDEs.
-As a by-product, we also provide a rigorous justification of the well-known relationship between diffusion maps and the Neumann eigenvalue problems.
-We then use a recently developed method of estimating the distance to boundary function (notice that the boundary location is assumed to be unknown and must be estimated from data) in order to correct the boundary error term in the diffusion maps construction.
-Finally, using this estimated distance, we illustrate how to impose Dirichlet {and Neumann} conditions for some common PDEs based on the Laplacian.
-Several numerical examples confirm our theoretical findings.
+We re-analyze this well-known method in a variational sense for manifolds with boundary.
+Our main result is that the variational diffusion maps graph Laplacian is a consistent estimator of the Dirichlet energy on the manifold.
+This improves upon previous results and provides a rigorous justification of the well-known relationship between diffusion maps and the Neumann eigenvalue problem.
+Moreover, using semigeodesic coordinates we derive the first uniform asymptotic expansion of the diffusion maps kernel integral operator for manifolds with boundary.
+This expansion relies on a novel lemma which relates the extrinsic Euclidean distance to the coordinate norm in a normal collar of the boundary.
+We then use a recently developed method of estimating the distance to boundary function (notice that the boundary location is assumed to be unknown) to construct a consistent estimator for boundary integrals.
+Finally, by combining these various estimators, we illustrate how to impose Dirichlet {and Neumann} conditions for some common PDEs based on the Laplacian.
+Several numerical examples illustrate our theoretical findings.